Stealthy Backdoor Attack via Confidence-driven Sampling: Experiment

-\textbf{Performance comparsion}.
+\textbf{Performance comparison}.
 Generally, \ourmodel~enhances the resilience of backbone attacks against various defense mechanisms.
-It achieves notable improvement compared to Random and FUS without a significant decrease in ASR when there are no defenses in place.
+It achieves notable improvement compared to Random and FUS without a significant decrease in ASR when no defenses are in place.
 This is consistent with our analysis in Section~\ref{sec:SVM analysis}.
-We notice that though \ourmodel~has the lowest success rate when no defenses are active, \ourmodel~it still manages to achieve commendable performance, with success rates exceeding $70\%$ and even reaching $90\%$ for certain attacks.
-These indicate that \ourmodel~achieves a better trade-off between stealthiness and performance.
-It's important to note that the effectiveness of \ourmodel~varies for different attacks and defenses.
+We notice that \ourmodel~has the lowest success rate when no defenses are active, which is consistent with our analysis in Remark \ref{remark:tradeoff}\footnote{Additional discussion can be found in Appendix \ref{app:tradeoff}}.
+Nonetheless, \ourmodel~ still achieves commendable performance, with success rates exceeding $70\%$ and even reaching $90\%$ for certain attacks.
+It is important to note that the effectiveness of \ourmodel~varies for different attacks and defenses.
 The improvements are more pronounced when dealing with stronger defenses and more vulnerable attacks.
-For instance, when facing SS, which is a robust defense strategy, \ourmodel~significantly enhances ASR for nearly all backbone attacks, especially for BadNet.
+For instance, when facing SS, a robust defense strategy, \ourmodel~significantly enhances ASR for nearly all backbone attacks, especially for BadNet.
 In this case, \ourmodel~can achieve more than a $20\%$ increase compared to Random and a $15\%$ increase compared to FUS.
-Additionally, it's worth mentioning that the first two defense mechanisms rely on detecting outliers in the latent space, and \ourmodel~consistently strengthens resistance against these defenses.
+Additionally, it's worth mentioning that \ourmodel~consistently strengthens resistance against detection-based (first two) and non-detection-based defenses (the other two).
 This further supports the notion that boundary samples are inherently more challenging to detect and counteract.
-While the improvement of \ourmodel~on VGG16 is slightly less pronounced than on ResNet18, it still outperforms Random and FUS in nearly every experiment.
-This indicates that \ourmodel~can be effective even on unknown models.
+While the improvement of \ourmodel~on VGG16 is slightly less pronounced than on ResNet18, it still outperforms Random and FUS in nearly every experiment, indicating that \ourmodel~can be effective even on unknown models.